stevie-mayhew/silverstripe-framework/docs/en/00_Getting_Started/01_Installation/05_Common_Problems.md

 SilverStripe only uses class declarations in PHP files, and doesn't output any content directly outside of these declarations.
-It's easy to accidentally add whitespace or any other characters before the `<?php` opening bracket at the start of the document, or after the `?>` closing braket at the end of the document.
+It's easy to accidentally add whitespace or any other characters before the `<?php` opening bracket at the start of the document, or after the `?>` closing bracket at the end of the document.

 Since we're dealing with hundreds of included files, identifying these mistakes manually can be tiresome.
 The best way to detect whitespace is to look through your version control system for any uncommitted changes.